Charptr0/Dictionary-Discord-Bot/readme.md

 </div>

 **Starting the bot using Docker**
-- Clone this repository
+1. Clone this repository
-- Copy your bot token and paste it into the token variable (The token has to be a string)
+2. Copy your bot token and paste it into the token variable (The token has to be a string)
-- Run the Dockerfile
+3. Run the Dockerfile

 ## Modules/Dependencies
 - Discord API
-- Beautiful Soup
+- BeautifulSoup
 - Urllib.request